 The following hypothetical scenarios may be helpful to illustrate the general rules on defamation:

 A colleague posts on a Facebook page for SLPs with expertise in swallowing, "Did you see that Sue Smith is speaking at this online seminar?
-She’s a terrible speaker.
+Sue is a terrible speaker.
 I am SO not going!"

 Is this statement defamatory?
 No. The quality of an individual’s speaking skills is a matter of opinion, not fact, because different listeners often rate the same speaker quite differently.

 When the annual ASHA Convention schedule is posted online, a colleague notices that Tom Jones is scheduled to lead a session on American Sign Language.
-Although Tom has recently published a book on sign language, he was invited to lead the session before he completed the book, due to his expertise on this subject.
+Although Tom has recently published a book on sign language, Tom was invited to lead the session before the book was completed, due to Tom's expertise on this subject.
 This colleague posts on Facebook, "I just saw that ASHA invited Tom to lead a session on American Sign Language at Convention.
-Everyone knows that he accepted the offer to speak only to promote his new book.
-ASHA should be ashamed of itself for facilitating his effort to increase book sales!"
+Everyone knows that Tom accepted the offer to speak only to promote the new book.
+ASHA should be ashamed of itself for facilitating Tom's effort to increase book sales!"

 Is this statement defamatory?
 Maybe.
-This situation comes closer to the line because the colleague makes a false statement of fact about Tom that could harm his professional reputation.
-It is unclear whether Tom will suffer economic damage from the posting in the form of lost sales; however, because the colleague’s statement about ASHA reflects her opinion rather than a fact, her statement is unlikely to violate applicable defamation laws and thus would probably not constitute an ethical violation.
+This situation comes closer to the line because the colleague makes a false statement of fact about Tom that could harm Tom's professional reputation.
+It is unclear whether Tom will suffer economic damage from the posting in the form of lost sales; however, because the colleague’s statement about ASHA reflects their opinion rather than a fact, their statement is unlikely to violate applicable defamation laws and thus would probably not constitute an ethical violation.

 Legal Disclaimer: The information and materials available through ASHA's website are for informational and educational purposes only.
 Nothing in this document should be construed as legal advice, and your use of the legal information provided on ASHA’s website is not a substitute for legal advice.
 ASHA has no knowledge of the specific or unique circumstances under which such information may be used by you.
 Your use of ASHA’s website does not create an attorney–client relationship between you and ASHA, or between you and any of ASHA’s employees or representatives.
 Each state has its own laws and they can vary widely, so you should obtain advice from an attorney regarding particular state laws that may be relevant.